leolwin999/leolwin-com/src/data/blog/_assembly/assembly-project-ideas.md

 If you’re curious about how computers really work or if you simply enjoy getting some hands-on with bare-metal programming, then these assembly projects are a great place to start.

 I'll be posting projects here, sorted from beginner-friendly to more advanced ones.
 Feel free to explore whatever you find interesting.

 You can also check out the whole project in my [repo](https://github.com/leolwin999/Assembly-Projects).

 Happy coding!

 > These projects are work in progress.
 I regularly update contents and add new material, so don’t forget to check back!

 ## Overview

+Easy Categories

 |Project Title                                 | Short Description               |
 |----------------------------------------------|---------------------------------|